SanaFed/CO3_LSE-Employer-Project/README.md

 **Other folders:**

-Provide more in-depth analysis additionally to the main insigths and observations which were included in the final Notebook (ATeam_LSE_EP_Assignment3_Final_Analysis.ipynb).
+Provide more in-depth analysis additionally to the main insights and observations which were included in the final Notebook (ATeam_LSE_EP_Assignment3_Final_Analysis.ipynb).